Muhammed Zafar Iqbal: Controversies and criticism

 He received criticism for endorsing anti-Islamic activities referenced in Shah Ahmad Shafi's open letter named An Open Letter from Shah Ahmad Shafi to the Government and the Public related to the Shahbag protests in 2013.
 In 2023, under the government's new education policy, changes were made to books of various classes.
 Zafar Iqbal was a co-author and the chief editor of several new textbooks, including the 7th-grade textbook.
 However, after the publication of the "Science (Investigative Reading)" textbook, accusations of plagiarism and mechanical translation arose.
 Later, Zafar Iqbal acknowledged his mistake regarding the book and, in a joint statement with Hasina Khan, stated, "This year the experimental version of the book has been launched, and there is ample opportunity for revision and editing in the next academic year."

 On July 16, 2024, during the quota reform movement, he expressed his dismay at the slogan 'Razakar' by writing, "Dhaka University is my university, my beloved university.
 However, I feel that I will never want to go to this university again.
 When I see the students, I will think, these might be the 'Razakars'.
 And for the rest of my life, I do not want to see the face of any Razakar.
 There is only one life, so why should I have to see Razakars again in that life?"
 This comment led to criticism on social media, and on the same day, several bookstores in Bangladesh, including Rokomari, stopped selling his books.
 Additionally, students at SUST declared him unwanted at the institution.

+In August 2026, Zafar Iqbal was named in a draft investigation report concerning alleged crimes against humanity committed during the July Uprising.
+The case concerns alleged attacks on students at the University of Dhaka.
+On 7 August, the prosecution of the International Crimes Tribunal said that a formal charge sheet was being prepared against Iqbal and former University of Dhaka vice-chancellor A. S. M. Maksud Kamal, subject to approval by the Chief Prosecutor.